The J-curve in private equity – and how to potentially beat it

 What is the J-curve?

 In private markets, the J-curve is the term commonly used to describe the tendency for investors in closed-end funds to experience negative returns in the early years of a fund’s life, particularly with primary (newly formed) fund investments.
 This occurs because capital commitments take several years to be called, yet fees are charged (on committed capital) prior to the realisation of returns, such as distributions or the sale of portfolio company investments.
 And while the J-curve reverses over time as investments are made, the fund’s net asset value grows and investments are realised, investors are nonetheless exposed to negative returns in those early years.
-In this blog post, we’ll discuss strategies that can be used to potentially eliminate the J-curve in a private markets investment program, resulting in improved investment outcomes.
+In this article, we’ll discuss strategies that can be used to potentially eliminate the J-curve in a private markets investment program, resulting in improved investment outcomes.

 As investors implement their desired strategic asset allocation targets to private markets, a key component of their portfolio construction toolkit is the use of secondary (purchase of existing interests in private markets funds) and co-investment strategies (investments directly into portfolio companies).
 By allocating a meaningful component of portfolios to secondaries and co-investments, investors’ capital commitments can be called more quickly and returned faster, ultimately allowing their private markets portfolios to enjoy positive performance very early on.